xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

  * `cmd-shift-r`: grep through all the code in your project
  * `cmd-1`/`cmd-4`: toggle project drawer/toggle run drawer

-Those key combos, for me, are the MVPs.
-Some of them are a little funky The usual suspects of code completion, attractive rendering, and mostly-zippy interactions are great.
-As usual with kitchen sink IDEs: you're well served on a fast machine.
+Those key combos are the MVPs.
+Some of them are a little funky in terms of hand-on-keyboard but I've gotten used to it.
+The usual suspects of code completion, attractive rendering, and mostly-zippy interactions are great.
+One caveat, as with most kitchen sink IDEs: you're best served on a fast machine.

 The integration with compiler errors is great.
 I run Rust nightly and the plugin has no problem highlighting errors so you can click and jump to definition.
 Handy when working through a backlog of compiler errors (which, as you may know, is very common when writing Rust!).
 Test case

-Git integration is very workable; there's also built in terminal if
+Git integration is very workable; there's also built in terminal if you want to skip the wizard-y interface.

 Warts
 ---